Start date: September 2022

 - Demonstrated interest in pursuing an entrepreneurial venture or career and must have undertaken entrepreneurial activities, not simply aspire to entrepreneurship.

-If applicants are making references to businesses they have started they should include any relevant web links to it in their personal statement.
+- If making references to businesses that have been started by the applicant, please include any relevant web links to it in the personal statement.

 For more information or clarification on the above, email firstname.lastname@example.org